Bound to Life

 Then, we turn to face the crowd, together.

-The ceremony is different when one or both of the pair are trained in the ways of flow.
+The ceremony changes when one or both of the pair are trained in the ways of flow.

-Shazira is a flow master, so we will follow this custom, and flow into strange bodies with a humanoid shape.
+Shazira is a flow master, so we follow her guild’s custom.

 Shazira creates the crystal energy mask and changes herself.